 Maternal exposure to SSRI and ASD: Depression during pregnancy is not uncommon; the prevalence is reported to be around 7%-12%[86,87].
-SSRIs are the most frequently prescribed antidepressants during pregnancy because they are thought to be relatively safe for the fetus, compared to other antidepressants.
-However, recent meta-analyses have suggested that SSRI exposure during pregnancy increases the risk for preterm birth and low birth weight[88], congenital malformation[89] and unfavorable effects on language or behavioral development in children[90].
-SSRIs can cross the placenta and are able to reach the fetal brain which might have long-term neurobehavioral and neurodevelopmental consequences in the offspring[91].
+SSRIs are the most frequently prescribed antidepressants during pregnancy because they are thought to be relatively safe for the fetus compared to other antidepressants.
+However, recent meta-analyses have suggested that SSRI exposure during pregnancy increases the risk for preterm birth and low birth weight[88], congenital malformation[89], and unfavorable effects on language or behavioral development in children[90].
+SSRIs can cross the placenta and are able to reach the fetal brain, which might have long-term neurobehavioral and neurodevelopmental consequences in the offspring[91].
 An imbalance of serotonin (5-HT) in prenatal life may be a risk factor for ASD.
 Experimental investigations have demonstrated that SSRIs have the potential to cause changes in brain circuitry and maladaptive behaviors, due to elevated levels of 5-HT[92].
-In utero, exposure to an SSRI during a key developmental window lead to dysfunctional 5-HT signaling, loss of 5-HT terminals and behavioral abnormalities in animals[92].
+In utero, exposure to an SSRI during a key developmental window lead to dysfunctional 5-HT signaling, loss of 5-HT terminals, and behavioral abnormalities in animals[92].
 5-HT levels are reported to be decreased in ASD patients[93].
 Additionally, several clinical studies have reported that the use of SSRIs during pregnancy increases the risk of ASD in children[30,94-96].
 Although several reviews and meta-analyses have recently been published addressing this issue, there are conflicting conclusions when controlling for maternal psychiatric disease and other confounding factors, such as genetic syndromes and congenital anomalies that are associated with ASD-like behavior[97-99].
 To answer this question more accurately further investigation is warranted, in particular focusing on maternal psychiatric conditions and/or SSRI treated and untreated siblings.

 Given that 5-HT plays a role as an immunomodulator, it is possible that prenatal SSRI exposure may contribute to the pathophysiology of ASD through interactions between an altered serotonergic system and the immune system.
-5-HT modulates the function of a wide range of immune cells, including macrophages, NK cells, dendritic cells, T-cells and B-cells, through binding to 5-HT receptors during the immune response[100].
-In addition, there is an association between serum 5-HT levels and presence of certain MHC genes in ASD children[101].
+5-HT modulates the function of a wide range of immune cells, including macrophages, NK cells, dendritic cells, T-cells, and B-cells through binding to 5-HT receptors during the immune response[100].
+In addition, there is an association between serum 5-HT levels and the presence of certain MHC genes in ASD children[101].
 It is possible that abnormal synaptic or extracellular levels of 5-HT may affect the immune system, triggering abnormalities as seen in ASD.
 However, a direct experimental investigation is needed to verify the 5-HT-mediated neuro-immune crosstalk in ASD.